emmahsax/highline_wrapper/README.md

 * If `required` is `true`, the question will repeat until the user answers the question
 * If `required` is `true`, then the `default` value will be ignored (defaults to `true`, but could be set to whatever and the code won't care... the question is required)
 * If `default` is `true` and `required` is `false`, and the user skips the question, the answer will be `true`
+* The response to the question MUST be given either as `y`/`n`/`yes`/`no` or with any capitalization... anything else given as a response will be unparseable

 <details><summary>Examples</summary>